microblink/doc-ver-ops/docker-compose/README.md

 we can help you determine the right values for your deployment.

-## Configuration details
+# Configuration details

-If the exposed env vars are not enough and you still want to override /base services, you can do so by [extending](https://docs.docker.com/compose/multiple-compose-files/extends/) them in /<your instance>/docker-compose.yaml.
+We do not expect the need to change the default configuration for each service.
+However, if you need to change the parts of our deployment that are not exposed via env vars (that you can configure in `.env` files) you can do so by [extending](https://docs.docker.com/compose/multiple-compose-files/extends/) them in /<your instance>/docker-compose.yaml.
 Since creds and conf are loaded outside the /base directory, /<your instance>/.env file needs to be added.
 Inside there should be an env variable with the full path to the /<your instance> directory on the target server.

 Server prerequisites and configuration options for each component will be described in the following sections.

 ## Prerequisites
-* docker engine >= 20.10.5
-* docker compose >= 2.22.0
 * docker registry credentials (permission to pull from eu.gcr.io/microblink-identity)
 * gcloud service account for a bucket where encrypted models will be stored
 * doc-ver-api licence key
-* embedding store seeder credentials
-    * for gcloud: gcloud service account for the bucket where seed data is stored
-    * for s3: s3 bucket access key and secret key
+* serviceaccount.json file for gcs

 ## Components